Siftah/get_iplayer/installation.md

 The WPM is maintained in a separate package in the [Packman](http://packman.links2linux.org/) repository.

-1. Install CLI as described above.
+1. Install CLI as described above

-2. Install WPM package and dependencies:
+2. Install WPM package and dependencies

     `sudo zypper install get_iplayer-pvr`